Azornes/Comfyui-Model-Resolver/README.md

 > Xet transfers compressed, deduplicated data.
 The received byte count can stay below the final model size, so a download can reach **Finalizing** before the network counter reaches the final size.

 > [!TIP]
-> Install and configure Aria2 from the Settings panel.
-ModelResolver downloads the official release for your operating system and architecture, extracts it, and manages the background daemon.
-The daemon starts when a download needs it and stops after it stays idle.
+> Install and configure aria2 from the Settings panel when you need pause/resume or segmented transfers.
+Model Resolver downloads the official release for your operating system and architecture, extracts it, and manages the background daemon.

 ---